 Did you know?
 Lavender scented handkerchiefs and lavender swooning pillows on the "fainting couch" were popular with Victorian women prone to overexcitement and fainting.

-Directions: Lavender Tea: Pour one cup of hot water over 1 teaspoon. of lavender flowers and steep 3 to 5 minutes.
+Directions: Organic Lavender Tea: Pour one cup of hot water over 1 teaspoon of organic lavender flowers and steep 3 to 5 minutes.

 Lavender Facial Steam: Add 1/2 cup lavender flowers to 2 quarts of hot water, simmer over low heat until steam starts to rise, then remove from heat.
 Hold face over pot (make sure it is comfortable and not too hot) and cover head with a towel for up to 10 minutes.

 Lavender Bath: Place 1 cup of flowers in a muslin bag or cloth and tie closed.
 Place in tub and soak.
 (Replace half the lavender flowers with oatmeal to make an effective herbal washcloth.)